numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 This change was disruptive, however it did catch real bugs in, e.g., SciPy and scikit-learn.
-Overall the change was worth the cost, and introducing it in master first to allow testing, then removing it again before a release, is a useful strategy.
+Overall the change was worth the cost, and introducing it in the main branch first to allow testing, then removing it again before a release, is a useful strategy.

 Similar deprecations that also look like good examples of cleanups/improvements: